-(1) Reflects only boards of directors of other publicly-traded entities.
+(2) Reflects directors that are currently are, or at any other time during 2015 were, on boards of other publicly-traded entities.
 Additional information about other board service is described in the Proxy Statement under "Directors and Corporate Officers - Biographical Information; Composition of the Board of Directors."